View on GitHub

 Serving as stew:

-Serving as Quesobirra tacos:
+Serving as Quesabirria tacos:

-1. Heat up skillet and lightly butter.
+1. Heat up skillet

-2. Put some consomé onto a plate
+2. Put some of the melted fat + consomé onto a plate

 5. Put some meat on top trying to minimize the amount of consomé in the taco.